iuryr/iuryr/README.md

 Hi there!
 Welcome to my GitHub!

 My name is Iury Santos and I am a University of Brasilia (UnB) trained economist.
 During 2012 and 2013 I was enrolled in a Masters Degree program in Statistics in University of São Paulo (I did not finish it, though).
-I have worked for nine years in Brazil's Securities and Exchange Commission doing supervisory and research work around financial market participants (investment funds, brokers & dealers, exchanges).
+I worked for nine years at Brazil's Securities and Exchange Commission doing supervisory and research work around financial market participants (investment funds, brokers & dealers, exchanges).
 I left that job around February 2023 to pursue a software engineering education in École 42 São Paulo unity (aka 42SP).

 Currently my main interests are:
 - Unix